-NOTE: This menu is only available in Legacy mode.
-For more information, go to "Image Pipeline" on page 52.
+NOTE: Luma is the only channel on Monochrome cameras.

 Define the individual curves for the luma, red, green, and blue channels.
 You can only adjust one (1) curve at a time.
 Select Reset Curve to reset a curve.

 LGG (LIFT, GAMMA, GAIN)